cs3110/textbook/interp/inference.md

-Although we haven't seen the HM algorithm yet, you probably won't be surprised to learn that it's usually very efficient&mdash;you've probably never had to wait for the REPL to print the inferred types of your programs.
+Although we haven't seen the HM algorithm yet, you probably won't be surprised to learn that it's usually very efficient&mdash;you've probably never had to wait for the toplevel to print the inferred types of your programs.
 In practice, it runs in approximately linear time.
 But in theory, there are some very strange programs that can cause its running-time to blow up.
-(Technically, it's DEXPTIME-complete.)
+(Technically, it's exponential time.)
 For fun, try typing the following code in utop:

 ```
 # let b = true;;